 Sue is a medical sociologist with particular interest in how people use the internet in relation to their health.
 Most of her work uses social science informed qualitative methods.
-She is currently a co-supervisor for Charlotte Albury's study using Conversation Analysis to study brief advice in primary care, James Duffy's mixed methods study to develop a core outcome set for pre-eclampsia research and Louise Pealing's work on blood pressure self monitoring in pregnancy and William Warr's work on weight management in primary care and Sharon Dixon's mixed methods study of problematic periods and their sequelae
+She is currently a co-supervisor for Louise Pealing's work on blood pressure self monitoring in pregnancy and William Warr's work on weight management in primary care and Sharon Dixon's mixed methods study of problematic periods and their sequelae

 - Programme Director for NIHR Research for Patient Benefit programme

-Sue chairs the department's Self-Assessment Team (SAT) for Athena SWAN (AS) and is the department lead for Athena SWAN.
+Sue chairs meetings of the department's Self-Assessment Team (SAT) for Athena SWAN (AS) and is the department lead for AS.